anr-vfin/anr-vfin.github.io/README.md

 Many situations involve **flow vortices** in which **several immiscible fluids** are present: floating bodies, bodies immersed at small depth, foils, propellers...
 The presence of a **gas/liquid interface** located either in the vicinity of the vortex or within its core, crucially modifies the dynamics.

-To study vortices with interfaces, we focus on **three prototype settings** represented below:
+To study vortices with interfaces, the project focusses on **three prototype settings** represented below:
 <p align="center">
 <img src="Three_cases.png" width="70%" height="70%" align="center">
 </p>